 Resources: Equity & Opportunities

-Providing all students an equitable education has been a cornerstone of NAACP since the origination’s inception.
-For too many years, too many children, particularly African American, other minorities, and poor from all groups have been subjected to lesser educational opportunities, leading to lesser opportunities for success in their personal and work lives.
+Providing all students an equitable education has been a cornerstone of NAACP since the organization’s inception.
+For too many years, too many children, particularly African American, other minorities, and underpriviledged people from all groups have been subjected to lesser educational opportunities, leading to lesser opportunities for success in their personal and professional lives.
 A major contributing factor to the disparities continues to be the lack of appropriate instructional materials.

 Dear State and Area NAACP Conferences:

 Providing all students an equitable education has been a cornerstone of NAACP since the origination’s inception.
 For too many years, too many children, particularly African American, other minorities, and poor from all groups have been subjected to lesser educational opportunities, leading to lesser opportunities for success in their personal and work lives.
 A major contributing factor to the disparities continues to be the lack of appropriate instructional materials.
 One effective solution becoming widespread nationally is the use of open educational resources (OER).
 These materials encompass both print and other media that are generally free and readily available to schools and school districts.
 In addition, they address a range of subject areas and grade levels as well as educational needs from instruction to assessment.
 Most important, OER can help school districts in their efforts to close elusive achievement gaps by providing resources that many educational institutions could not otherwise economically afford.